temetnos/gaslift/README.md

-# GasLift ⛽🚀
+# GasLift

 ## The Future of Gasless Transactions on Ethereum L2s

 GasLift is a next-generation Account Abstraction infrastructure that eliminates gas fees for end-users, making blockchain applications as seamless as web2 experiences.
 Built specifically for Ethereum L2 ecosystems, GasLift enables dApps to sponsor transaction fees in a secure, scalable, and cost-effective manner.

-## 🌟 Vision
+## Vision

-Our mission is to onboard the next billion users to web3 by removing the complexities of blockchain transactions.
+Mission is to onboard the next billion users to web3 by removing the complexities of blockchain transactions.
 GasLift envisions a future where:

 - Users never need to think about gas fees or seed phrases
 - dApps can abstract away blockchain complexities
 - Developers can focus on building great products instead of wallet integrations
 - Gas sponsorship becomes a standard growth tool for web3 applications

-## 🏗️ Technical Architecture
+##  Technical Architecture

 ### Core Components